-How to Uninstall W3 Total Cache Plugin Manually
+How to Completely Uninstall and Delete W3 Total Cache Plugin Manually

 W3 Total Cache is one of the most popular cache plugins for WordPress.
 It’s free to use and most importantly helps to boost website’s performance.

 However, sometimes, the plugin causes several issues, such as broken page errors, conflict with other plugins, even causing website crashes.
 Some hosting companies have blacklisted the plugin as it may cause various security and performance issues on websites.

 If you are finding out that W3 total cache plugin is not very helpful and its causing issues, then it’s best to completely uninstall the plugin.
 In doing so it’s very important to delete the stored files that the plugin has created or it may produce even more issues in the future.

 Here's how to properly uninstall W3 total cache plugin and also delete the stored files that the plugin created on your server.

 The first thing you need to do is clear all the caches.
 It’s very simple with the W3 total cache plugin.